-WEP (for Legacy Mode Only)
+WEP (only for legacy mode)

 Moxa includes WEP security mode only for legacy purposes.
 WEP is highly insecure and is considered fully deprecated by the Wi-Fi alliance.
 We do not recommend the use of WEP security under any circumstances.